Christs Return is Imminent. We Need To Act Now

 When a person wakes up to the truth, they may immediately want to try to wake other people, however, using Jesus analogy, when you shock somebody into wakefulness, it can have a very negative effect.

 How would you feel if someone, for example, burst a balloon next to your head when you were asleep?
-You would not react favourably.
-It is the same with people who are committed to spiritual truth in any particular religious organisation.
+You would not react favorably.
+It is the same with people who are committed to spiritual truth in any particular religious organization.
 If they are honest hearted, they will already have noticed that some things do not seem right.
 Do not argue with people.
 Show them the scriptures and let them search for references online.
 Honest hearted people will wake up to the truth.
 Using apostate material or questionable material to try to get someone to wake up to the truth about religion simply does not work.
 Simply show the scriptures and raise questions and allow them to do the thinking themselves.
 As Jesus foretold, the 10 maidens went to sleep, but on Christ’s return the 10 maidens wake up.

 There are two possible reactions to this time period.
 Some will try to bury their heads in the sand so to speak and avoid the truth.
 Others will accept the realities.
 In time though all will face the truth of Christs return.
 How much better to be in the honest group!